poemm/C_ewasm_contracts/README.md

 WARNING: Ewasm is not yet finalized.
 This toolchain is changing.
 There are experiments in the src directory.

-NOTE ABOUT C++: Basic things like `std::vector` require a the standard library for system calls for memory managment.
-Ewasm doesn't support these system calls, so this memory management must be written custom for Ewasm.
-So far, a custom `malloc()` is in `ewasm.h`, other things are needed, then we can write a find a way to compile against the C++ standard library without requiring system calls.
+NOTE ABOUT C++: Basic things like `std::vector` require memory managment, which most standard C++ libraries implement as system calls.
+Ewasm doesn't support system calls, so memory management must be done in Wasm.
+So far, a custom `malloc()` is in `ewasm.h`, but other things are still needed before we can try to compile against C++ standard library without requiring system calls.